janakraj12/mailer/README.md

 # Mailer
-<h2>A python based script which will fetch unread emails from an IMAP server and cam be used as a starting point for more complex email handling tasks </h2>
+<h2>A python based script which will fetch unread emails from an IMAP server and can be used as a starting point for more complex email handling tasks </h2>